“Life is either a daring adventure or nothing at all.” ~Helen Keller

 5) Make a serious commitment to yourself

 Life is meant to be enjoyed and – as a general rule – should not be taken too seriously.
 However, at the same time, if long-term success or happiness is the goal, then something more than just a token effort will probably need to be applied.
-Life is short, live it loud, live it without reservations or regrets!
+Life is short, live it loud, and live it without reservations or regrets!

 © Etta D. Richards